mariamar95/hungry-goat/README.md

 - [GitPod](https://www.gitpod.io/) was used for editing code.
 - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template) provided GitPod extensions.
 ### **Design and Development**
+- [Heroku](https://id.heroku.com/login) Used for deployment of the application alongisde Github
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes
 - [Lucid](https://lucid.app/) was used to create database schema diagram
 - [Adobe Photoshop](https://www.adobe.com/uk/) was used to edit the hero image
 - [Favicon](https://favicon.io/) was used to create a favicon for the site.
 ### **Validating and Testing**
+- [Chrome](https://www.google.com/chrome/) Used to debug and test the source code and to test site responsiveness
+- [W3C Markup](https://validator.w3.org/) Used for validating the html5 code
+- [CSS Validator](https://jigsaw.w3.org/css-validator/) Used for validating the CSS code
+- [JSHint](https://jshint.com/) Used for validating javascript code
+- [Am I Responsive](https://ui.dev/amiresponsive) Used to generate the live site images, and also used to test responsiveness
+- [PeP8 online](http://pep8online.com/) Was used to check and prove pep8 compliance for models and routes.py files
 ***

 ## **Testing**